Tiffany Chan

-Tiffany Chan, born Chan Zhi Cheng, (陳芷澄; born 12 September 1993) is a professional golfer from Hong Kong.
+Tiffany Chan, born Chan Tsz Ching, (陳芷澄; born 12 September 1993) is a professional golfer from Hong Kong.

 Chan attended Daytona State College where she was a two-time NJCAA champion.
 She played for the University of Southern California in 2016 and 2017.

 Chan played on the Hong Kong team in the Espirito Santo Trophy (World Amateur Team Championship) three times (2010, 2012, 2014) and the Asian Games twice (2010, 2014).

 In 2016, Chan won the Hong Kong Ladies Open on the Ladies Asian Golf Tour.

-Chan qualified for the 2016 Summer Olympics.
+Chan qualified for and attended the 2016 Rio Olympics and 2020 Tokyo Olympics, representing Hong Kong.

 Chan turned professional in 2017 and competed on the Symetra Tour.
 She earned her 2018 LPGA Tour card through qualifying school.